bparmentier/pydruuid/README.md

 # Python Druuid

-A python implementation of a date-realtive (and relatively universally unique) UUID generator.
+A python implementation of a date-relative (and relatively universally unique) UUID generator.
 It is based on the [original][1] implementation in Ruby.

 ## Concept